Why Counseling for Addiction is so Important

 - Not fulfilling responsibilities at work, home, or school because of substance use.

-- Lower participation important social, occupational, or recreational activities because of substance use.
+- Lower participation in important social, occupational, or recreational activities because of substance use.

 - Continuing use even when it causes problems in relationships.

-- Using substances repeatedly despite the potential danger
+- Repeated use of substances despite the potential danger

 - Continuing to use, despite a physical or psychological problem that is caused or worsened by the substance.